About JoeStatler Has Served Us Well

 Former Delegate, Past School Board Member

-Joe Statler is a seventh-generation West Virginian, and a lifetime resident of Core, W.Va.
-Statler is a retired coal miner with Consolidated Coal Company.
+Joe Statler’s Monongalia County roots go deep: ten generations back prior to statehood.
+A lifetime resident of Core, W.Va., Statler is a retired coal miner with Consolidated Coal Company.
 Currently, he tends to his family’s 256-acre farm in western Monongalia County, and volunteers on various boards and other community projects.

 Most recently, Joe was asked by the County Commission to serve as liaison to the 2020 state legislature on behalf of Monongalia County.
 In this volunteer position, Joe was able to communicate the concerns of the county to the elected legislators.
 He worked with former colleagues on a number of issues during the legislative session for the betterment of Monongalia County.